by Frank Ochal

 You need an ID and password to access the "members only" section of our website at www.mgclub.org.
 You will find the ID and password on page 3 of the OCTAGON.
 These change with each issue so be sure to use only the ones listed in the latest issue.
 Also now you can to create your own id and password for the members only section.
 Submit the form on the members only page to do this.

-See you in Alabama and at the many shows and driving events this season!
+Glad to see so many of you in Alabama and at the many car shows this year!
+Have a great holiday season!

 British Sports Car Hall of Fame